 State of Washington Classified Job Specification

-Serves as Master and Engineer of a passenger vessel and/or tug boat operating to and from McNeil Island transporting passengers, vehicles and equipment.
-Supervises a crew of up to five persons.
-Positions at this level serve, while on duty, as the only Coast Guard licensed person on board a variety of marine gas and diesel powered vessels up to 120 feet in length.
+Serves as Master of marine vessels transporting passengers, vehicles and/or equipment operating to and from McNeil Island.
+Supervises a crew on a passenger vessel and/or tugboat.
+Positions at this level serve, while on duty, as the only Coast Guard licensed person on board a variety of marine vessels.

-Operates a variety of marine vessels such as the 445 passenger ferry boat, a tug and barge, and patrol boats;
+Operates a variety of marine vessels such as passenger ferry or tugboat/barge;

 Observes and enforces U.S. Coast Guard regulations and department policies that pertain to this position;

 Supervises the loading and unloading of vessels to ensure maintenance of safety standards;